Coda File System

 Posting to this list, or codalist_at_coda.cs.cmu.edu.

 The most important thing is probably, getting the bugs out.
-My strategy is often,
+My strategy

 1- Use Coda, find something that seems to be a problem.